fluentscheduler/FluentScheduler/README.md

 ## Contributing

 Feel free to [open an issue] or [submit a pull request].
+To make sure your pull request doesn't go in vain (gets declined), open an issue first discussing it (before actually implementing it).

 When sending a patch remember to [Run All Tests (Ctrl + R, A)] and [Run Code Analysis on Solution (Alt + F11)] if possible.